Table of Contents

 - Enforcement Directorate (ED): This agency investigates money laundering cases in India and operates under the Ministry of Finance.

-- Financial Intelligence Unit-India (FIU-IND): An autonomous body that analyzes suspicious economic transactions and works with national and international agencies to combat money laundering.
+- Financial Intelligence Unit-India (FIU-IND): An autonomous body that analyses suspicious economic transactions and works with national and international agencies to combat money laundering.

-- Other Agencies: Local police, CBI, customs, SEBI, and other agencies investigate specific offenses as needed.
+- Other Agencies: Local police, CBI, customs, SEBI, and other agencies investigate specific offences as needed.

 Recent Legislation and Amendments to PMLA